|

 A SEED HAS unique genetic identity and qualities.
 But the ground in which it grows also affects what the seed becomes and how it lives its life.
 If we take the New Testament at face value, we find that Yeshua is portrayed as God's son.
 But he was raised by his mother and stepfather in Nazareth, Galilee, in northern Israel.
 God didn't birth and raise his son in heaven among the angels.
-He put him in the womb of a Jewish girl who lived in a rural village among a community of Jews.
+He "begot" him in the womb of a Jewish girl who lived in a rural village among a community of Jews.
 The seed was planted in specific soil.
 What kind was it?

 [Top]